How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Using Coconut Oil To Shave Pubic Hair

-I must admit that initially I was very nervous about using coconut oil for shaving lady parts.
+I must admit that initially, I was very nervous about using coconut oil for shaving lady parts.
 That’s the last place I want shavers rash.

-However, once my other experiences with coconut oil and shaving went so well, I gave it a go because there is no reason that shaving bikini area with coconut oil should go badly.
+However, once my other experiences with coconut oil and shaving went so well, I gave it a go because there is no reason that shaving the bikini area with coconut oil should go badly.

 Guess what?
 It was fine.
 I now have no problems using coconut oil to shave pubic hair.